kk1610/Vichaar---Full-Stack-App/README.md

 VICHAAR - Full Stack Social Media App

-📍 Live Website

-Visit VICHAAR

-📖 Project Overview

-VICHAAR is a comprehensive full stack social media application designed to provide users with a robust platform for interaction, content sharing, and community engagement.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), VICHAAR features a user-friendly interface and a scalable backend architecture.
+Welcome to VICHAAR, a full stack social media application built using the MERN stack.
+VICHAAR provides a platform for users to interact, post content, and engage with a community.

+Live Website

+You can access the live website at https://vichaar-cdam.onrender.com/chat